Giangiui/dagonstar/docs/documentation.md

 ## JSON

-DAGonStar can export and import JSON file, for //
+DAGonStar can export and import JSON files for saving and loading workflows without having to declare them in a program file.

 ### Export JSON

-After declaring the tasks and adding them to the workflow, you can export the graph's structure in JSON file with the command `workflow.as_json().`
+After declaring the tasks and adding them to the workflow, you can export the graph structure to a JSON file using the `workflow.as_json()` command.

 ```python
 json = workflow.as_json()